Updated: May 20, 2026

 What is the healthcare system like when retiring in Portugal?

-The National Health Service, or Serviço Nacional de Saúde (SNS), provides excellent free healthcare to children under 18 and people over 65.
+Portugal’s healthcare system has public and private medical facilities, both with excellent healthcare access.
+The National Health Service (NHS), or Serviço Nacional de Saúde, provides free healthcare with minimal out-of-pocket costs to children under 18 and to people over 65.

 Insurance for Retirees in Portugal